 Fresh peas are one of spring’s great pleasures.
 In this bright and silky chicken soup, their verdant green adds a pop of color and little bursts of flavor throughout.
 I love the way they look with fregola sarda, a toasted semolina pasta from Sardinia shaped like tiny balls.

-Rather than simmer the chicken breasts in the broth, I roasted them with lemon and thyme, which was not only convenient, but added a lot of flavor.
-To garnish this delicious soup, drizzle with fruity olive oil, sprinkle with fresh mint and parsley, and generously shower with grated parmesan.
+Rather than simmer the chicken breasts in the broth, I roasted them with lemon and thyme, which added convenience and flavor.
+To garnish, drizzle with fruity olive oil, sprinkle with fresh mint and parsley, and shower with parmesan.

 Spring Chicken Soup with Peas & Fregola